Franco-German Rapprochement in the 1920s

 The Interwar (1919-1939) is a tragic period in history.
-The First World War and the Second lie like nightmares, poised over the epoch- not only in our memories, but in the life of the people who lived through this epoch, scarred by the tragedy of the Great World War, which had for nations like France left almost nobody untouched by the loss of somebody, be it a father, brother, son.
-Before it even the name of the epoch lies powerless : it is defined by the wars which surround it, not by any event of itself, its very title a tragic witness to the sweeping waves of history which crushed beneath it the hopes of peace with another war.
-If the beginning of the Second World War would be marked by a phony war, perhaps the armistice between it and the Great War was a phony peace, haunted by the terror of another war, this time one which would end civilization in a final cataclysmic conflict, as books like The Shape of Things to Come and its attendant movie Things to Come represented the terror of annihilation from the air being translated from the theories of aviation theorists to the general public.
+The First World War and the Second lie like nightmares, poised over the epoch- not only in our memories, but in the life of the people who lived through this epoch, scarred by the tragedy of the Great World War, which had for nations like France left almost nobody untouched.
+The name of the epoch lies powerless - - defined by the wars which surround it, not by any event of itself, a tragic witness to the sweeping waves of history which crushed the hopes of peace with another war.
+If the beginning of the Second World War would be marked by a phony war, perhaps the armistice between it and the Great War was a phony peace, haunted by the terror of another war, this time one which would end civilization in a final cataclysmic conflict.
+Books like The Shape of Things to Come and its attendant movie Things to Come represented the terror of annihilation from the air being translated from the theories of aviation theorists to the general public.
 The past full of death, and the future of fear of the same.
 It would be as the French Marshal Ferdinand Foch said at the signing of the Treaty of Versailles "This is not a peace.
 It is an armistice for twenty years".